brandonw3612/topotide/match/README.md

 2. Read the boundary.
 3. Compute the `NetworkGraph` for all frames.
 4. Create an `AbstractGraph` for each frame.
+5. Create a GUI to display 2 frames using the same "filter".

 ### How do we create an `AbstractGraph` from a `NetworkGraph`?